 - Clinical psychologists

-Drug and alcohol counselors, ordained priests, ministers, and rabbis may practice psychotherapy without a license.
+Drug and alcohol counselors, ordained priests, ministers, and rabbis may practice psychotherapy (talk therapy) without a license.
 In some states, a person with a master's degree in education or psychology may also practice psychotherapy without a license.

 Psychotherapists use the following techniques to treat various psychological conditions and situations: